clintono1/pintos-project/doc/project3.md

 greatly improve the performance of sequential file reads and other easily-predictable file access patterns.
 Please discuss a possible implementation strategy for write-behind and a strategy for read-ahead.

+To implement a write-behind cache, we would periodically invoke a system interrupt.
+During this interrupt, we would move blocks that have been modified in the cache onto disk.

+In order to implement a read-ahead cache, we would have a heap that stores filenames and the amount of times they have been accessed from disk.
+When we aren't currently loading from memory, we grab the block that corresponds to the most frequently accessed filename, and load it into main memory.